Arrests, detentions and removals

 - There are reasons to believe that the person is inadmissible on grounds of security, violating human or international rights, serious criminality, criminality or organized criminality.

 Reasons for continuing detention may be found in the Immigration and Refugee Protection Regulations.
-If the officer believes that better alternatives to detention exist, the officer may instead exercise their authority to offer release on conditions.

 Find out more about detentions.